puli/repository/docs/index.rst

    uris
    extensions

-Puli_ manages the files, directories and other resources in a filesystem-like repository.
-Whenever you need to access these resources in your project, you can find them by their Puli path:
+Puli_ manages the files, directories and other resources of your project in a filesystem-like repository.
+Whenever you need to access these resources, you can find them by their *Puli path*:

 .. code-block:: php